Understanding Desirable Snorkeling Camera Features

 SD memory cards are the standard for most cameras.
 But did you know there are different types and speeds of SD cards?

-Before buying a card for your camera read its manual and see how big of a card it will take.
-Some older cameras won't work with and SDHC card.
-And few cameras will work with an SDXC card.
+Before buying a card for your camera read its manual and see how big of a card and what speed it will take.
 You may also want to check what your card reader in your computer will read, if you access your pictures that way (instead of through a cable to your camera).

 One other note about SD card speeds.
 There are a lot of counterfeit SD cards being sold, that advertise they are a brand that they are not, and a speed that they are not, even on Amazon.
 So read reviews, buy brand names, and you can also download free software that will check the minimum write speed of the card you buy.
 If it does not meet the standard, return it.